Gpapidas/real_estate_ad_management/README.md

 ### * Rails version: 7.0.6

-### * Configuration

-    Can easily run on a localhost environment with Docker

 ### * How to run locally

     1. Clone this repository
     2. Rename .env.example to .env
     3. Run docker-compose build
     4. Run docker-compose up
+    5. Run docker exec -it real_estate_ad_management_web_1 /bin/bash
+    6. Run rails db:migrate
+    7. Run rails db:seed to initialize the data
-    5. Website should be ready at http://0.0.0.0:3000
+    8. Website should be ready at http://0.0.0.0:3000

+### * Seeded data

+    In the seeded data (described into db/seeds.rb) you will find Users, PropertyAds and PropertyAdLocations.
+You can log in with one of the 4 users described in the file.

+    Admins will have access to all properties, while regular users will have only to theirs.

 ### * Before you commit